Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Tint effects are now correctly applied to SHP vehicles and all types of aircraft as well as building animations regardless of their position.
 - Iron Curtained / Force Shielded objects now always use the correct tint color.
 - Objects in invalid map coordinates are no longer used for starting view and AI base center calculations.
+- Units & buildings with `DecloakToFire=false` weapons now cloak while targeting & reloading.
+- Units with `Sensors=true` will no longer reveal ally buildings.

 ## Fixes / interactions with other extensions

+- All forms of type conversion (including Ares') now correctly update `MoveSound` if a moving unit has their type changed.
 - All forms of type conversion (including Ares') now correctly update `OpenTopped` state of passengers in transport that is converted.
 - Fixed an issue introduced by Ares that caused `Grinding=true` building `ActiveAnim` to be incorrectly restored while `SpecialAnim` was playing and the building was sold, erased or destroyed.